Convolutional Neural Networks over Tree Structures for Programming Language Processing: Experiments

-We use the dataset of a pedagogical programming open judge (OJ) system\footnote{ The URL of the OJ system is anonymized for peer reviewing.
-The dataset can be downloaded at our project URL. }.
-There are a large number of programming problems on the OJ system.
-Students submit their source codes as the solution to certain problems; the OJ system judges the validity of submitted source codes automatically.
-We download the source codes and the corresponding problem IDs (labels) as our dataset.
-The representation learning is performed over all C codes.
-In the task of program classification, two groups of programming problems are selected for classification.
-Each group contains 4 problems, which are similar in functionality\footnote{ This selected dataset prevents our classification task from being trivial.
-For randomly chosen problems, it is likely to achieve very high accuracy with simple approaches. }.
-We split the dataset into 3 parts: 60\% for training, 20\% for cross-validating (CV) and 20\% for testing.
+We first assess the learned vector representations both qualitatively and quantitatively.
+Then we evaluate TBCNN in two supervised learning tasks, and conduct model analysis.

-The results, source codes, and dataset are available from our project website\footnote{https://sites.google.com/site/treebasedcnn/ }.
+The dataset of our experiments comes from a pedagogical programming open judge (OJ) system.\footnote{ http://programming.grids.cn } There are a large number of programming problems on the OJ system.
+Students submit their source code as the solution to a certain problem; the OJ system automatically judges the validity of submitted source code by running the program.
+We downloaded the source code and the corresponding programming problems (represented as IDs) as our dataset.